 Northwest Africa 4898 is a low-Ti, low-Fe, high-Al basalt compositionally similar to Apollo 14 mare basalts.
 However, NWA 4898 is significantly younger than Apollo 14 samples, having a RbSr-based crystallization age of 3,578 (±40) m.y. compared to the calculated age range of 3,9504,330 m.y. for Apollo 14 samples.
 Certain elemental ratios also reflect significant differences between the NWA 4898 and Apollo 14 basalt mantle sources.
 Moreover, NWA 4898 is derived from a highly evolved mantle source, and has the highest Sm/Nd ratio known among lunar mare basalts, reflecting the highest incompatible element depletion of any lunar mantle source studied at the time (perhaps as a result of later-crystallized FeTiITE-rich mafic cumulates that became unstable and sank below the NWA 4898 source region).

 Spacecraft have found that basalts are not present in all topographic low areas, but instead, reservoirs of basaltic magma are confined at great depth with eruptions being contingent on a combination of factors such as the crustal thickness, the concentration of heat-producing elements (KUTh), and the extent of the underlying magma columns.
 Based on spectral data, it was determined that many different basalt units exist within individual maria, these representing a wide range of crystallization ages, from ~4.35 b.y. (components of the lunar breccia Kalahari 009) to as young as ~1.3 b.y.
-Crater counting methods indicate some maria could be as young as 1 b.y. old (G. T. Taylor, 2007).
+Crater counting methods indicate that some maria could have formed as recently as 1 b.y. ago (G. T. Taylor, 2007).
 With a crystallization age (RbSr) of 3.578 b.y., NWA 4898 is somewhat older than the mare basalt NWA 032, the latter crystallizing 2.852 b.y. ago (RbSr) and considered to be one of the youngest mare basalts in our collections.
 A look at the ages determined for the lunar meteorites reveals that none of them have a bulk rock age older than ~3.85 b.y., upholding the lunar cataclysm hypothesis.